Who should have a hearing test?

 Which brand of hearing aids is the best?

 Unfortunately there is no such thing as the perfect brand.
 Many of the reputable hearing aid manufacturers make excellent devices but there is no device that is perfect for every hearing loss and every client's needs.
 That is why we believe having access to a large range of devices is important.
 This allows HearClear Audiology to provide the most suitable devices to all our clients' needs.

 How do I know which hearing aids I should choose?

 It is essential to have a comprehensive assessment by a qualified professional to identify the degree and nature of hearing loss.
-Taking the results into consideration, as well as your hearing requirements, an independent professional will be able to provide you with a choice of devices which are most suitable to your needs.
+Taking the results into consideration, as well as your hearing requirements, a hearing professional will be able to provide you with a choice of devices which are most suitable to your needs.
 A trial with the recommended devices will offer you first hand experience and allow you to evaluate the performance for yourself.

 Do I need to be referred by a doctor?

 You can make an appointment for a hearing test without a referral.
 From this test we will be able to explain the results and advise you of your options.

 Some hearing aids are available free to pensioners under the Office of Hearing Services (OHS) scheme.
 If you choose to go above the government standard hearing aids you can still receive the rebate and pay the gap.
 For private clients not eligible for an OHS voucher, hearing aid costs vary from $1,250 to around $5,000 per device.
 These costs may be reduced by help from a private health fund or through a tax rebate for medical expenditure.